orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <!-- Text (right) -->
   <div class="w-full">
     <p class="text-base leading-relaxed mb-2">
-      The <strong>Horns Zoom</strong> begins from a Horns alignment — with two players at the elbows.
-The point guard enters the ball to one big, then clears to the side to set up the next action.
+      The <strong>Horns Zoom</strong> begins from a Horns alignment — with two players at the elbows. <br />The point guard enters the ball to one big, then clears to the side to set up the next action.
       The opposite big sets a down screen for the wing, who flows into the handoff at the elbow.
 From there, the Zoom principles apply: drive, kick, or re-screen.
     </p>
     <p class="text-sm text-muted-foreground">